rzk-lang/sHoTT/src/simplicial-hott/10-rezk-types.rzk.md

       ( a')
       ( a)
       ( a')
-      ( arrow-map-equiv-iso-representable A is-segal-A a a' ψ) ( arrow-inv-map-equiv-iso-representable A is-segal-A a a' ψ) :=
+      ( arr-map-fiberwise-equiv A is-segal-A a a' ψ)
+      ( arr-inv-map-fiberwise-equiv A is-segal-A a a' ψ) :=
      eq-compute-precomposition-evid
           ( funext)